-Registration Deadline: The deadline to register to vote is the 21st day before any election.
+Registration Deadline: The deadline to register to vote for any election is 21 days prior to that election.

 Party Affiliation: Each party chooses the groups of voters they allow to vote in their primary.